Working with Multilingual Learners

 Retrieved from https://writingcenter.unc.edu/teaching-multilingual-students/

-A similar point is made in the videos from Oregon State University that can be found on this part of the website.
+A similar point is made in this video clip from "Writing Across Borders," a resource from Oregon State University.
 We need to ensure that our assessment practices measure what our students have learned in a way that is fair to all learners and provides an accurate way to know whether our students have met the learning objectives for the course.

-Questions for reflection/ discussion before viewing the video clip
+Questions for reflection/ discussion before viewing the video:

 - What kind of assessment practices do you employ in your teaching?
 Why do you prefer these types of assessment?

-- Which of these assessment types is most difficult for multilingual learners?
+- Which of these assessment types is most difficult for multilingual learners (i.e. multiple choice, short answer, essay)?
 Which is easiest?
 Why?

 - What constitutes a “thoughtful” response?
 Is this an important aspect of your assessment practices?